South Dakota Medicaid is a medical assistance program that provides benefits such as hospital stays, doctor visits, and prescription drugs.

 - Bring your member ID and any necessary payment methods or identification to the rehab center.

-- Work with the treatment specialists on staff to determine a plan that’s covered by Medicaid and meets your treatment goals.
+- Work with the treatment specialists on staff to determine a plan that is covered by Medicaid and meets your treatment goals.

 South Dakota Medicaid Insurance Coverage For Drug And Alcohol Rehab FAQs

-Locating a rehab center can be tedious, especially when trying to find one that takes Medicaid as a form of payment.
+Locating a rehab center can be tedious, especially when you are trying to find one that accepts Medicaid as a form of payment.

-To help with your search, we’ve answered commonly asked questions about South Dakota Medicaid rehab coverage.
+To help with your search, we answered a few commonly asked questions about South Dakota Medicaid rehab coverage.

-Do All Rehabs In South Dakota Take Medicaid?
+Do All Rehab Centers In South Dakota Take Medicaid?

 How Many Days Of Rehab Does South Dakota Medicaid Cover?

-Up to 30 days of treatment will be covered at a drug rehab center.
+South Dakota Medicaid covers up to 30 days of treatment at a drug rehab center.

 What If I Need To Stay In Rehab Longer Than South Dakota Medicaid Covers?

-Medicaid won’t cover treatments that last longer than 30 days.
+South Dakota Medicaid will not cover treatments beyond 30 days.
 However, you can still finance the rest of your treatment program with several practical options.

 - federal or state grants for substance abuse treatment